tobetz/LegoMicroscope/README.md

 BEWARE: For the Explorer Kit, you (adult) have to prebuild the objectives.
 This part is a bit hard for smaller children.
 If your kids are already experts, the you can let them do it, but they need to use some sharp tools to dissasebmle the smartphone camera module.
 So please be careful and stay with them to avoid any injury!

 As for the instructions, we would be happy if you generte any improvements or extension for the explorer kit.
 Just create a fork and submitt your changes.
-He have currently generated translations for the explorer kit in several languages:
+We have currently generated translations for the explorer kit in several languages:
 - English
 - German
 - Dutch